When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 The surprise fraternity between the Maldives and Malaysia

-When I came to the Maldives, contrary to my sustainable travel aspirations, I admit I studied very little beforehand about the country, aside from what not to do to screw up MWSRP’s relationship with the villagers.
+When I came to the Maldives, contrary to my sustainable travel aspirations, I studied very little beforehand about the country, aside from what not to do to screw up MWSRP’s relationship with the villagers.
 In fact, I only discovered just how many atolls there were to choose from, when I had to decide where to spend my layover days after the project.
+I didn’t know much about the Maldives at all.

 And they remember their time in Malaysia fondly, eagerly wanting to tell some random Malaysian tourist about the kindness and friendship they had received from common Malaysians.

-For some reason in Malaysia, we hardly talk about these friendly people-level ties with nations whose people see the good in ours.
+For some reason, in Malaysia, we hardly talk about these friendly people-level ties with nations whose people see the good in ours.
+We keep chasing ties with Westerners who don’t see us as equals.

 The China-Maldives connection